CAU-TeamLiuJF/GOplan/README.md

 R package for managing breeding programs。

 # INSTALLATION
+For Windows user： install.packages("GOplan_0.1.0_windows.tar.gz",repos = NULL)

-install.packages("GOplan_0.1.0.tar.gz",repos = NULL)
+For Linux user： install.packages("GOplan_0.1.0_Linux.tar.gz",repos = NULL)

 # demo
 All the example files are stored in folder "example_prm".
 Note: before you run the example, you should change the "out_path" in the example parameter files.
+The "out_path" must end with "/".

 Example 1: